Apple Passwords vs. 1Password 2025: Can Apple’s Free App Stand Up to an Industry Leader?

 Apple Passwords

-• Free and integrated with Apple products
+• Free and completely integrated across the Apple ecosystem

 4.9